-This Compact will have an initial term of five years, to commence on \\\\\\, unless terminated sooner as provided in section VIII (Nonrenewal and Termination).
+This Compact will have an initial term of five years, to commence on , unless terminated sooner as provided in §VIII (Nonrenewal and Termination).
+During the term of this compact and any subsequent terms Parties agree to engaging in annual negotiations, which shall include but are not limited to material changes to this Compact and annual reporting pursuant to this Compact.
 Prior to expiration of the initial term, the Parties will review this Compact and may agree to renew this Compact for an additional ten-year term, or to negotiate a new Compact.

-The Parties recognize that the State's ability to enter further compacts depends on the authority granted to DEED by the Alaska legislature.
+The Parties recognize that the State's ability to enter further Compacts depends on the authority granted to DEED by the Alaska legislature.